 2. Make sure they can get about safely

 The older we are, the easier it tends to be to slip and fall and have accidents about the house.
-Age UK Mobility specialises in mobility products from bathroom accessories including grab rails and shower seats to stairlifts and walk-in baths and showers.
+Age Co Mobility specialises in mobility products from bathroom accessories including grab rails and shower seats to stairlifts and walk-in baths and showers.
 They’re operating throughout lockdown and buying products from Age UK Mobility also helps support Age UK’s charitable work.

 3. Keep in touch